-Cologne offers an outstanding international research environment at one of the most prestigious ageing research clusters in Germany, including the "Cologne Excellence Cluster on Stress Responses in Aging-Associated Diseases" (CECAD), the University Hospital Cologne, the Max Planck Institute for Biology of Ageing, the Max Planck Institute for Metabolism Research and the "Center of Advanced European Studies and Research" (caesar).
+Cologne offers an outstanding international research environment at the most prestigious ageing research cluster in Germany, including the "Cologne Excellence Cluster on Stress Responses in Aging-Associated Diseases" (CECAD), the University Hospital Cologne, the Max Planck Institute for Biology of Ageing, the Max Planck Institute for Metabolism Research and the "Center of Advanced European Studies and Research" (caesar).
 Cologne has emerged as leading global research centre with a stellar constellation of insitutes and scientists dedicated to ageing research.

 Find out more about the vibrant city life in Cologne here.